 In early April 2009, she was hospitalized for a few days and left the hospital with Ryan O'Neal.
 In May 2009, the Los Angeles Times reported that she was in the last stages of her cancer.
 On June 25, 2009, she died at age 62 in the intensive care unit of Saint John's Health Center in Santa Monica, California, with O'Neal at her bedside.

-Causes of Anal Cancer Cancers of the anus, cervix, vulva, vagina, penis, back of the throat, base of the tongue, tonsils and squamous cell skin cancers are commonly caused by the sexually- transmitted human papilloma virus (HPV).
+Causes of Anal Cancer Cancers of the anus, cervix, vulva, vagina, penis, back of the throat, base of the tongue, tonsils and squamous cell skin cancers are usually caused by the sexually- transmitted human papilloma virus (HPV).
 Nearly all sexually-active men and women will be infected with these viruses at some time in their lives.
 The Centers for Disease Control (CDC) estimates that at least 80 percent of sexually active women have been infected by age 50 (CDC, 2004).
 More than 79 million North Americans are infected with HPV now and more than 14 million people acquire new infections each year.
 In the United States, HPV causes 360,000 new cases of genital warts and 10,000 new cases of cervical cancer each year.
 You get HPV by having vaginal, anal or oral sex with someone who has the virus.
 Most people infected with HPV do not know that they have it as they may have no symptoms at all.

 Many Different Types of HPV More than 150 different types of HPV exist.
 Some types cause warts, others cause cancers, others cause just itching and burning, and others have not yet been shown to cause any disease.
 Only 15 percent of HPV infections are of the types that put you at high risk for cancer: 16, 18, 52, and 59.
 These four types are associated with more than 90 percent all cervical cancers.
 Most anal warts are caused by HPV-16, HPV-11, HPV-6 and HPV-18.